ish-101/HTML-Input-Type-SerialNumber/README.md

 	$("input[type='serialnumber']").serialnumberinput(
 	{
 		/*
-		 The following configuration would allow a serial number in the format 12-34\AB-CD */
+		 The following configuration would allow a serial number of the format 000\00\A */
-		"separator": "-",
+		"separator": "\\",
 		"pieces":
 		[
 			{
-				"length": 2,
+				"length": 3,
 				"pattern": "[0-9]",
 			},
 			{